 How long does therapy last?

-The length of a series of therapy sessions can vary from a single consultation, to six weeks or over a year, dependant on the needs of the client.
+The length of a series of therapy sessions can vary from a single consultation, to six weeks, up to a year.

 Both short-term and long-term therapies can be used effectively with a wide range of complex or long-standing problems.
 In general short-term interventions are used to focus on specific problems whereas longer-term therapies often use a broader approach.